 x2 + yz + xy + xz = (x + y) (x + z)

-There are many standard identities.
+There are many standard algebraic identities that are used to factorize various polynomials.
 Some of them are given below:

 This is in the form of (a + b)2 = a2 + 2ab + b2

 x2 + 8x + 16 = x2 + 2 × x × 4 + 42

 = (x + 4)2

 Example 2: Factorise x2 – 6x + 9

 Let g(x) = x2 – 6x + 9

 This is in the form of (a – b)2 = a2 – 2ab + b2

 ⇒ g(x) = x2 – 2 × x × 3 + 32